 He received sympathetic letters from his fans from all over the world.
 One of them asked him, “Why you?
 How could God do this to you?”

 To which, Arthur replied, “More than 50 Million children take up tennis.
 Less than 5 Million get basic coaching.
 Only 10% of those 5 Million learn professional tennis.
 Less than 50,000 play in Circuit A. Some 5,000 compete for the Grand Slams.
-Barely 50 of them make it to the Wimbledon.
-Exactly 4 people make it to the semi-finals, and only 2 to the finals.
+Barely 50 of them make it to Wimbledon.
+Exactly 4 people make it to the semi-finals and only 2 to the finals.
 There’s only one who gets the cup.

-All the success I achieved and the cups I lifted, I never questioned God, “Why me?”
+With all the success I achieved and the cups I lifted, I never questioned God, “Why me?”
 When God blessed me with victory and happiness, I never asked why me?
 Now when I have this disease, why should I ask Why Me?”

 Whenever something like this happens don’t say “why me” say “try me”.